Oliver-Lloyd-MDEF/Oliver-MDEF-Portfolio/docs/project/project.md

 #### Partnering with Carlotta

-As I delved deeper into the project, I connected with Carlotta Hilkema, a classmate who shared my enthusiasm for sustainability.
+As I dove deeper into the project, I connected with Carlotta Hilkema, a classmate who shared my enthusiasm for sustainability.
 Carlotta was particularly interested in behavior change and how design could influence sustainable choices.
 Our shared passion for these issues led us to collaborate on this project.
 We believed that combining our strengths and perspectives would allow us to tackle the problem more effectively.

 #### What Were the Different Angles We Approached the Problem From